 - Brush and floss twice a day – The ADA recommends brushing twice a day: once after breakfast and again before going to bed.
 You should also floss and scrape your tongue whenever you brush.
 After other meals, you can rinse vigorously with water, floss, and chew sugar-free gum, which will all help to clean the teeth.

 - Visit your dentist twice a year – Avoid the mistake of going to the dentist only because there is a problem.
 Catching oral health issues early on is the best way to avoid big problems as well as keep your dental care costs low.

 Reach for Mouth-Healthy Foods

 Balancing your diet with oral health in mind can make oral care easier and your efforts more productive.
 No matter how well you eat, however, you still need to brush and floss regularly and visit your dentist twice a year.
-At Scottsdale Dental Excellence, a skilled oral hygienist will clean your teeth, Jeffrey D. Clark, DDS, will perform a comprehensive exam, and you can discuss your diet choices with Dr. Clark.
+At Scottsdale Cosmetic Dentistry Excellence, a skilled oral hygienist will clean your teeth, Jeffrey D. Clark, DDS, will perform a comprehensive exam, and you can discuss your diet choices with Dr. Clark.
 Schedule your next checkup by calling our office at 480 585 1853.